Can You Drink Coffee While Fasting?

-Technically, you’re not fasting if you add any of these to your coffee because they all contain calories.
-However, fats themselves won’t influence your insulin or blood sugar levels, so they’re the most-recommended choice if you’re looking to boost your insulin sensitivity (for example, if you have prediabetes or type 2 diabetes).
+From strictly a calorie perspective, technically, you’re not fasting if you add any of these to your coffee because they all contain calories.
+However, fats themselves won’t influence your insulin or blood sugar levels, so they’re the most recommended choice if you’re looking to boost your insulin sensitivity (for example, if you have prediabetes or type 2 diabetes).

-If you're curious about the ketogenic diet for weight loss, check out our easy keto meal plan tips to see if the diet is right for you.
+If you're curious about the ketogenic diet for weight loss, check out our keto diet tips to see if the diet is right for you.

 When it comes to creamer, heavy cream is a better choice than low-fat dairy.
 Even though the latter contains fewer calories, it contains nearly double the amount of protein and carbohydrates found in heavy cream.
 These particular nutrients lessen autophagy, so the fewer you consume the better.
-While a splash of heavy cream may slightly hinder autophagy, it won’t stop it altogether, and some is better than none.
-This brings us to an important concluding point:
+While a splash of heavy cream may slightly hinder autophagy, it won’t stop it altogether, and some autophagy is better than none.